-Collectively, this information presents the net position and summarizes the changes in fiduciary net position of the Fund as of December 31, 2022 and 2021.
+Collectively, this information presents the net position and summarizes the changes in fiduciary net position of the Fund as of December 31, 2023 and 2022.
 The information available in each of these sections is briefly summarized below.

 - Basic Financial Statements.
 The financial statements presented include Fiduciary Fund statements.
 Fiduciary Fund statements represent the financial position and activities of the Pension Trust Fund.
-A Statement of Fiduciary Net Position and a Statement of Changes in Fiduciary Net Position are presented for the Pension Trust Fund as of and for the years ended December 31, 2022 and 2021.
+A Statement of Fiduciary Net Position and a Statement of Changes in Fiduciary Net Position are presented for the Pension Trust Fund as of December 31, 2023 and 2022 and for the years then ended.
 These financial statements reflect the resources available to pay benefits to retirees and other beneficiaries. - Notes to Financial Statements.
 The financial statement notes provide additional information that is essential to a full understanding of the data provided in the fund financial statements.
 Information available in the notes to the financial statements is described below: - Note 1 provides a general description of the Fund, including membership and benefit provisions, as well as a description of its reporting entity. - Note 2 provides a summary of significant accounting policies, including the basis of presentation and accounting and explanations of investment fair value estimates. - Note 3 provides a general description of the contributions. - Note 4 provides information on the Fund's investment portfolio including information pertaining to the investment policy, and rate of return of the portfolio. - Note 5 provides the components of the net pension liability of the employer, summarizes actuarial assumptions and discount rate. - Note 6 explains that the Fund and related trust are designed in accordance with applicable sections of the Internal Revenue Code. - Note 7 explains that the Fund is exposed to various investment risks. - Note 8 provides a description of the required supplementary schedules. - Note 9 explains that the Fund has evaluated subsequent events through the date on which the financial statements were available to be issued. - Required Supplementary Schedules.
-The required supplementary information includes schedules and related notes concerning the annual fluctuations in the net pension liability of the Fund, employer contributions required of the City of Wichita Falls to the Fund and investment return on plan assets.
-Also included are certain actuarial assumptions that have an effect on the net pension liability and required contributions.
+The required supplementary information includes schedules and related notes concerning the net pension liability of the Fund, employer contributions required of the City of Wichita Falls to the Fund, investment return on plan assets, investment and administrative expenses, and notes to the required supplementary schedules.

-WICHITA FALLS FIREMEN'S RELIEF

-AND RETIREMENT FUND

-MANAGEMENT'S DISCUSSION AND ANALYSIS - UNAUDITED

-DECEMBER 31, 2022 AND 2021
+WICHITA FALLS FIREMEN'S RELIEF AND RETIREMENT FUND MANAGEMENT'S DISCUSSION AND ANALYSIS - UNAUDITED DECEMBER 31, 2023 AND 2022